noampicohen/data_mining_project/README.md

  - Command interface : in order to give to the user more possibilities in the scrapping we decided to add two functionalities : first the type of movie to scrap and second the number of movies to scrap

  - Construction of the database : We designed the database on mysql workbench and then run the code on big sizes of movies in order to fix the particular problems than can occured with a non usal type of data for a specific movies.

+ - We also used youtube API to add in our database the link of the trailer movie in youtube.